 12. Always, always, review the previous lesson before moving on to the next.

 This is good for all of you.
 You will be amazed how your kids take what they have learned and work it out in everyday experiences.

 They could also have questions and need a refresher because it is important to remember.

-That all being said, explore these resources and free Bible studies for all ages:
+Explore these resources and free Bible studies for all ages.

 10 Days of Character Bible Studies | Confessions of a Homeschooler